Autodesk-Forge/forge-tutorial-postman/ModelDerivative_06/instructions/task-3.md

 # Task 3 – Translate Source File

-In order to extract geometry from a model, the model must first be translated to the SVF format.
+To extract geometry from a model, you must first translate the model to a viewer-friendly format.
+While this tutorial translates the model to SVF, you can just as well translate to SVF2.
+The procedure to extract geometry is identical for both formats.

-To translate a model, you must kick off a translation job.
-The translation job produces a manifest, which lists all the files (derivatives) that are generated.
-It also reports how far translation has progressed as a percentage, for each derivative listed in the manifest.

 ## Start a translation job